NHK World-Japan: NHK World TV (rolling news channel)

-NHK World-Japan HD currently broadcasts from Intelsat 19 166°E, 68.5°E, Astra 19.2°E, Hot Bird 13°E, 58°W, to SES S.A.
-3 103°W.
+NHK World-Japan HD currently broadcasts from Intelsat 19 166°E, 68.5°E, Astra 19.2°E, Hot Bird 13°E, 58°W, to SES-3 103°W. In the United States, NHK World-Japan is available on DirecTV channels 322 and 2049.

 Some of the shows are produced by production studio JIB TV, which is 60% owned by NHK with the remaining 40% owned by private investors like Microsoft and Japanese bank Mizuho.
-The NHK World-Japan DOG logo is not used at all when shows produced by JIB TV are aired as a paid programming.
+The NHK World-Japan digital on-screen graphic is not used at all when shows produced by JIB TV air as paid programming.

+NHK World TV in HD Version is also currently available on Rogers Cable channel 122 in Western Canada including Rogers Ignite TV.

 Programs

 TV programs by NHK World-Japan include: